ucb-bar/hammer/hammer/technology/sky130/README.md

 ### Sky130 s8io Library

-The IO ring expected by efabless for MPW/ChipIgnite can be created in Innovus using the NDA s8iom0s8 IO cell library.
+The IO ring expected by efabless for MPW/ChipIgnite can be created in Innovus using the `sky130_fd_io` IO cell library.
 Here are the steps to use it:

 1. `extra/efabless_template.io` is a template IO file.
-You should modify this by replacing the `<inst_path>`s with the paths to the IO cell instances in your netlist. **DO NOT MODIFY THE POSITIONS OF THE CELLS OR REPLACE CLAMP CELLS WITH IO CELLS**
+You should modify this by replacing the `<inst_path>`s with the paths to the IO cell instances in your netlist. **DO NOT MODIFY THE POSITIONS OF THE CELLS OR REPLACE CLAMP CELLS WITH IO CELLS**.

     a.
 The ordering in the instance lists are from left to right (for top/bottom edges) and **bottom to top (for left/right edges)**.

     b.
-Refer [this documentation](https://skywater-pdk.readthedocs.io/en/main/contents/libraries/sky130_fd_io/docs/user_guide.html) for how to configure the pins of the GPIOs (not exhaustive).
+Refer to [this documentation](https://skywater-pdk.readthedocs.io/en/main/contents/libraries/sky130_fd_io/docs/user_guide.html) for how to configure the pins of the IO cells (not exhaustive).

     c.
-By default, the `s8iom0s8_top_gpiov2` cell has a `tie_hi_esd` pin that must be tied to VDDIO, which is difficult to do in Innovus.
-It is suggested to make a custom version of this with that pin tied to VDDIO, export the GDS, and hack the CDL/GDS/LEF for that cell only, then add is separately as an extra library.
+The `enable_inp_h` pin must be hard-tied to `tie_hi_esd` (or `tie_lo_esd`).
+Since this is at a higher voltage, this must be placed and routed as a wire only (no buffers can be inserted).

 2. Then, in your design YAML file, specify your IO file with the following.
 The top-level constraint must be exactly as below: